Iván Argote: Ideologically Yours, 2017

 From 2014-2017, Argote worked on the concrete sculpture which was named Ideologically Yours, one of the many works exhibited at the Venice Biennale.
 In Ideologically Yours, Argote figuratively and literally brings a shattered world into a new environment by making note of its destroyed features.
 Using a destroyed black and grey wall, Argote described it as, "piece of a world that was destroyed."

 Dinosaur, 2024

-A colossal, hyper-realistic sculpture of a pigeon cast in aluminum, posed on a concrete plinth that resembles the sidewalks.
+In October 2024, Argote's Dinosaur sculpture was installed along New York City’s High Line as the fourth commission for High Line's Plint program.
+The sculpture is of a colossal, hyper-realistic cast-aluminum sculpture of a feral pigeon.
+The sculpture itself is 16 ft tall, sitting on the permanent 5 ft concrete plinth.

+Argote stated that the work's title is a reference to its scale as well as the pigeon's evolutionary ancestors, who "millions of years ago dominated the globe, as we humans do today."

+The statue is scheduled to be removed in early April 2026.
+On March 21, 2026, a farewell party was held with Argote in attendance.